jbkinney/16_titeseq/README.md

 ## Running the binding affinity algorithm

-To run the KD inference algorithm, you can
+To run the KD inference algorithm, you can include the line
 ```
 import x_star from KD_fit_log_poiss
 ```

-in a python script, or you can run a this script as
+in a python script, or you can run this script as
 ```
 python KD_fit_log_poiss.py input.dat output.dat
 ```
-The input.dat file is fairly structured, an example of how to create one is created as example.dat when you run
+The input.dat file is fairly structured.
+An example of how to create one is created as example.dat when you run
 ```
 python KD_fit_log_poiss.py
 ```